SunTzunami/SunTzunami/readme.md

    <li> Paper accepted in International Conference on Evolutionary Multi-Criterion Optimization: EMO 2023 (second author) DOI: 10.1007/978-3-031-27250-9_10 </li>
 </ul> -->
 <p>This paper explores performance of different Machine Learning (ML) methods on Reference vector (RV) based Evolutionary Multi- and Many-objective Optimization algorithm NSGA-III utilizing innovized operators IP2 and IP3.
 Through an exploratory analysis of eight different ML methods, the results suggest that kNN emerges as the winner for both IP2 and IP3 in terms of the Hypervolume (HV) metric and corresponding run-time.
-<br>Paper accepted in International Conference on Evolutionary Multi-Criterion Optimization: EMO 2023 (second author) DOI: 10.1007/978-3-031-27250-9_10
+<br>Paper accepted in International Conference on Evolutionary Multi-Criterion Optimization: EMO 2023 (second author)
  <h2>Personal</h2>
 <h3>Muses</h3>
 Legends who have inspired me and whose work ethic I try to emulate.